microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Personalizing the App

-When someone runs a Power Apps app, it can retrieve information about the user from the Office365 environment.
+When someone runs an app, it can retrieve information about the user from the Office365 environment.
 This information can be used to personalize the app.
 For example, currently the app that Maria and Kiana have developed doesn't distinguish between the different users; they all have access to the same data.
 Ideally, the app should be personalized to display the information most relevant to the engineer who uses it.
 Power Apps provides a function named **User** that enables the app to retrieve the email and full name of the current user.
 This app also requires the user ID (a unique Guid assigned to each user).
 The rationale behind this requirement is that usernames can be changed, but the ID cannot.
 The user ID is accessible using the features provided by the **Office365** connector.
 The steps below illustrate how to add this connector to the app:

 1. Using Power Apps Studio, in the **Tree view** pane, select the **Home** screen.